 January 1st – March 31st: paid on May 15th

 April 1st – June 30th: paid on August 15th

 July 1st – September 30th: paid on November 15th

 October 1st – December 31st: paid on February 15th

-That's a brief introduction to Ebates and how it works!
-We've also explained what affiliate marketing and revenue sharing is, and given you an overview of some of the stores that you can get cash back at with Ebates.
-Next, we'll review the pros, cons, and legitimacy of eBates.
+That’s a brief introduction to Ebates and how it works!
+We’ve also explained what affiliate marketing and revenue sharing is, and given you an overview of some of the stores that you can get cash back at with Ebates.
+Next up, we’ll review the pros, cons, and legitimacy of eBates.